-Mary Aikenhead Ministries was established by the Holy See as a public juridic person at the request of the Congregation of the Religious Sisters of Charity of Australia to succeed to, and to carry on and expand, various health and aged care, education and welfare ministries previously conducted by the Sisters of Charity.
+Mary Aikenhead Ministries was established by the Holy See in 2008 as a public juridic person at the request of the Congregation of the Religious Sisters of Charity of Australia to succeed to, and to carry on and expand, various health and aged care, education and welfare ministries previously conducted by the Sisters of Charity.

 In preparation for the petition to Rome requesting approval for the establishment of Mary Aikenhead Ministries, much foundation work was undertaken, beginning with a theological statement drawn from several scriptural quotes.
 The Mary Aikenhead Ministries foundational documents include the Theological Statement, Educational Philosophy and Ethical Framework.

 Mary Aikenhead Ministries was granted canonical status as a public juridic person of pontifical right by the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life on April 25, 2008.
 Mary Aikenhead Ministries was formally promulgated at the official transfer ceremony on July 1, 2009.